Itsparththing/JAVA-DSA-Programs/README.md

             if (digits[i] < 9) {
                 digits[i]++;
-                return digits;
+                //adding one to the digit if its less than 9 starting from th last index return digits;
             }
             else
                 digits[i] = 0;
-        }
+                //making lasst index 0 if its 9 then incrementing the prev element }

         // The array has only '9'